bneiluj/angular-form-verify/README.md

 Global Angular Form Verify

-Angular has nice way of checking for form verification but it calls all the methods when the submit button is triggered.
-This simple directive is an extra piece of code to run or call the controller only if the form is valid.
+A better way of checking for form in AngularJS

+The code is also bundle into a bower library named angular-form-verify

 ##Advantages:
 - It shows invalid field on input only when the submit button is pressed